GaiaGhirardi/gaiaghirardi.github.io/_pages/about.md

  I am a PhD student at the European University Institute.
 My PhD project is about **how genes and environment interact in shaping social inequality in educational attainment.**

- I have a background in **sociology and quantitative methods.** I obtained my BA in Sociology at the University of Milano Bicocca and a double MA in Sociology between the universities of Trento and Bamberg.

 I am interested in **social stratification and educational inequalities** since the very beginning.
 I started being obsessed with educational inequalities already during my bachelor and master.
 In my PhD, I want to go one step further by investinging educational inequalities taking into account also for **genetics**.